uozyurt/DiscreteLatentVariableModels_TopicSummary/README.md

-In addition to the DNA sequence, game state and graph representation examples above, we have many additional data domains (e.g. text data, images, speech and audio, molecules, geographical data, market basket items, programming codes, healthcare records, financial transactions, e-commerce clickstream data) where the data is/has inherently discrete representations.<br>
+In addition to the DNA sequence, game state, and graph representation examples above, we have many additional data domains (e.g., text data, images, speech and audio, molecules, geographical data, market basket items, programming codes, healthcare records, financial transactions, e-commerce clickstream data) where the data inherently has discrete representations.<br>

-This natural and abundant appearance of the discreteness shifts us to use discrete latent variable models, allowing the models to capture the inner meanings/representations of the data better.
-Moreover, if one wants to work with the <u>real-world</u> data using latent variable models, they probably will confront some <u>assumption fails due to the discontinuoity of the data</u> and change their perception to the discrete latent variables realm.
+This natural and abundant appearance of discreteness shifts us to use discrete latent variable models, allowing the models to capture the inner meanings or representations of the data better.
+Moreover, if one wants to work with <u>real-world</u> data using latent variable models, they will probably confront some <u>assumptions fail due to the discontinuity of the data</u> and change their perception towards the realm of discrete latent variables.